gordontytler/environment-monitor-2/environment-monitor-server/src/test/testReadme.txt

 I should have kept notes about this.
 Did something need to be installed?
 We need an ssh server and client and need to enable something.

-We also need to add out public key to the authorized_keys
+We also need to add our public key to the authorized_keys

 cp .ssh/id_rsa.pub .ssh/authorized_keys cp .ssh/id_rsa.pub .ssh/authorized_keys